Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Identities

-The item "identities" includes an array of identity settings structures
+The item `identities` includes an array of identity settings structures

 Summary